 Out-of-pocket costs for the sickest continue to soar despite a dramatic slowdown in medicine prices and spending.
 That’s because private payers reportedly receive rebates between 30% and 70% for medicines that treat a number of chronic conditions including diabetes, asthma, hepatitis C and high cholesterol, yet these negotiated discounts are not always shared with patients.
 Biopharmaceutical companies are working to fix the health care system so it works better for patients by making insurance work like insurance again and making sure rebates and discounts are shared with patients at the pharmacy counter.More +

-More than half of commercially insured patients’ out-of-pocket spending for brand medicines is based on the full list price
+Half of commercially insured patients’ out-of-pocket spending for brand medicines is based on the full list price

 Who are pharmacy benefit managers?